MichaelThoresen/Things-to-do/README.md

 - [ ] Solder antennas to the 433MHz RF senders
 - [ ] Complete https://www.udemy.com/course/react-the-complete-guide-incl-redux/
 - [ ] Complete https://www.udemy.com/course/react-native-the-practical-guide/
-- [ ] Look into building a React native app for light switches for both Android and iOS
+- [ ] ~~Look into building a React native app for light switches for both Android and iOS~~
+  - [x] Setting up the web app as an progressive web application instead
-  - [ ] Implement both apps with firebase authentication and Cloud Firestore
+  - [ ] Implement the web app with firebase authentication and Cloud Firestore (maybe)
+- [x] Move all HomeAutomation applications over to https

 ## Feature projects
 - [ ] Make a NanoLeaf replica